November 4, 2012

 Freelancing now call any home-based activities related to the Internet – here and site building, and copywriting, and content management, and a lot of branches, each of which offers good prospects for enrichment.
 This is confirmed by the numerous posts on forums freelance authors who brag about jobs, of which a large part of the middle class in our state of dreaming.

-Do home– is a panacea for poverty?
-Unfortunately, based on the statistics, only one in five people, trying his hand at , succeeds, the rest give back up after the first failure, explaining everything (and himself, in the first place) it is, they say, “not mine.”
+Do homework on the Internet – is a panacea for poverty?
+Unfortunately, based on the statistics, only one in five people, trying his hand at freelancing, succeeds, the rest give back up after the first failure, explaining everything (and himself, in the first place) it is, they say, “not mine.”

-In most cases, the reason is not lack of skills (including representatives of the field of copyright, for example, only a small fraction are certified linguists, others have come to this area from other professions), and the originalrepresentation of the Internet as a fast and sure way to make money, a kind of El Dorado, where the money will fall into your pocket.
-Once these expectations are not met, many disappointed in freelance and go to look for work in other places, much more doubtful – various and .
+In most cases, the reason is not lack of skills (including representatives of the field of copyright, for example, only a small fraction are certified linguists, others have come to this area from other professions), and the original home-based representation of the Internet as a fast and sure way to make money, a kind of El Dorado, where the money will fall into your pocket.
+Once these expectations are not met, many disappointed in freelance and go to look for work in other places, much more doubtful – various MLM networks and trading exchanges.

 Remember, instant revenue promise only crooks, but the path to success in freelance may be long, but sure, will wonder if you are serious to earn online.
 Here are the same laws as in the offline career: newcomers earn less professionals to move forward, you have to put some effort, and then your success will be rewarded.

-As a, you work only for yourself, and your income does not depend on how good your boss or the company which carried out the plan this month.
-Generally, there are no plans, scope of work – one of the main advantages of employment.
+As a freelancer, you work only for yourself, and your income does not depend on how good your boss or the company which carried out the plan this month.
+Generally, there are no plans, scope of work – one of the main advantages of home-based employment.
 But this does not mean that working for yourself, you will have an unlimited amount of free time.
 Freelancers, whose incomes start at $ per thousand, at times can be busy 24 hours a day.
-To clarify the question of the positive and negative aspects of , consider its pros and cons separately.
+To clarify the question of the positive and negative aspects of freelancing, consider its pros and cons separately.

 So, first let’s talk about the merits:

-2. Prospects for a steady.
+2. Prospects for a steady increase in earnings.
 Getting a regular job, you get a certain rate – and you can get it in a year or two or five, if you’re unlucky and the authorities suddenly decide to raise wages (which is rare).
 Working in freelance, every day you become more experienced, that can be installed quickly, so – increase the volume and earn more.

 3. Ability to plan the day.
 If the work is not out of the category of “last minute”, it can be moved to a different time of the day, if, for example, in the morning you urgently need somewhere to leave.
 The same goes for vacation and sick – they no one should beg, because you are your own boss.